An Interview with PLASTIX Founder Hans Axel Kristensen by Nadine Zylberberg

 By adding a 2% stabilizer (currently carried on virgin material) to their recycled output, PLASTIX ensures the further recyclability of the materials.
 And with each new life, Hans finds further excitement and purpose.

-Hans contends that he might have the most exciting job in the world, simply by being a part of this global transition into sustainable behaviors and sustainable production.
+Kristensen contends that he might have the most exciting job in the world, simply by being a part of this global transition into sustainable production.
 “It is such a satisfying feeling to see all of these amazing products that can come out of the waste stream, the different shapes and sizes, all made from, in our case, post-consumer maritime fishing nets and ropes that would otherwise end up in seas and oceans or landfills.”